-In 2020, the Integrated Management System implemented in Chile received
+In 2020, the Integrated Management System implemented in Chile received through the call center and web platform.

 The start-up and construction of the MAPA Project represented a renewal of ARAUCO's commitment to the municipality and province, seeking to contribute to employment and invigorate the local economy and development.